 Data Strategies Recommendations Next Steps 1.
 Data Collection Establish standards for collecting data related to LEAP.
 For example, anyone collecting data should: • maintain collection practices that are culturally and ethically appropriate, • collect data in a consistent and timely manner that does not fatigue participants, • identify neighborhood/census block characteristics and trends, and • allow open access to the public and researchers for all information about the community.
 Form working sub-groups to identify measures and documentation strategies for each of the indicator areas.
 Integrate existing data collection strategies from community partners and researchers who choose to work with LEAP.
 Identify what new data are to be collected and how often they are to be collected.
 Incorporate different perspectives (e.g., residents and researchers) and standards for accountability.
 2. Data Management Establish a living "indicator bank" that includes links to existing data, made easily accessible to the public.
 This indicator bank can be updated to include new data as community members, partners, and researchers collect and make it available.
 Develop a list of specific indicators that are already collected and shareable across Greensboro and Guilford County (including type of data, frequency of collection, and current measures used).
 Create a platform (or integrate space for an indicator bank into an existing platform) for multiple partners and community members to access local data on healthy eating and physical activity in Greensboro and Guilford County.
 3. Data Gaps Respond to community partners' identified gaps in data around early childhood and K-12 age groups.
-Partner with Ready for School/Ready for Life to address the data gaps around children, particularly in the early childhood age group.

 Work with Guilford County Schools and other community partners to address data gaps around children, particularly in the K-12 age group.

 Respond to the researchers' identified gaps in data around physical activity.
 Current data collection tends to emphasize healthy eating and food access.
-Work with the newly formed steering committee and Community Board to reframe the Community Action Networks (CANs) to focus on different priorities, including data gaps, research foci, and residentidentified matters.
+Work with the newly formed steering committee and Community Board to reframe the Community Action Networks (CANs) to focus on different priorities, including data gaps, research foci, and residentidentified matters. -- ---